josechang/sciinfo/README.md

 	then change "9000:7000" into "<port you want>:7000" e.g. "2345:7000"

+* Step 4: For the first time setting up, run the following command to build up docker in your computer

+		docker-compose build

+	Wait for a while before it finishes collecting the required packages.

-* Step 4: Save the file and run
+* Step 5: Save the file and run

 		docker-compose up -depends_on